cicsdev/zospt-scripts/remove-old-containers/doc/removing-old-containers.md

 from USS---from a shell---z/OS PT is easy to use as part of a more complicated script.
 In this short example, we're going to write a script to be able to remove all containers in the system older than _x_ days.
-This can then be scheduled to run every night, to ensure developers don't leave their CICS regions sat around unnecessarily.
+This can then be scheduled to run every night, to ensure developers don't leave their CICS regions (or any other container contents) sat around unnecessarily.
 Treat your z/OS PT-created CICS regions like livestock, not pets, remember.
 All source code for this example is on [CICSDev on GitHub][gh].

-I've started by provisioning myself a CICS TS V5.3 region.
-I can see this region, and in fact any region I---_chpoole_---own (running or not), using the `zospt ps -a` command:
+I've started by provisioning myself a CICS TS V5.3 region in a container.
+I can see this container, and in fact any container I---_chpoole_---own (running or not), using the `zospt ps -a` command:

 ```bash
 > zospt ps -a